Symbi-OS/libforku/README.md

 `current` into the snapshot.
 This is achieved by installing the snapshot’s page table and memory mappings, and updating the thread and register state to match the snapshot.

+### Userspace Changes

+The `forku_util.c` file encapsulates a userspace utility designed to interact directly with the forku library and kernel functions.
+It provides a lightweight interface for partially forking a target process, effectively capturing its state and enabling further manipulation.
+The purpose of this utility is to give users or higher-level systems a way to directly invoke the forku functionality without needing to interact with kernel-level code directly.

+When run, `forku_util` takes a target process's PID as input, partially forks the process using the `forku_pid()` library function, and prepares the forked task for further operations.
+It employs dynamic privilege escalation (`sym_elevate()` and `sym_lower()`) to execute privileged operations securely.
+The resulting forked task is a copy of the target process, with its state encapsulated and ready for further snapshotting or scheduling.
+This utility includes placeholders for extending functionality, such as saving snapshots or cleaning up forked task memory, which will need to be addressed as the project evolves.
+It is primarily intended for debugging, experimentation, or providing a basis for higher-level operations like snapshot registration through the forku_monitord daemon.

+The `forku_monitord.c` file acts as the monitor daemon mentioned earlier.
+It manages a FUSE-powered filesystem, exposing process snapshots as accessible files.
+This daemon handles requests to create snapshots, retrieve their metadata, and manage the lifecycle of these snapshots.
+It maintains an internal registry of PIDs and their associated snapshots, ensuring snapshots are tracked and managed efficiently.
+When a user creates a new snapshot, the daemon interfaces with the forku library to perform the necessary kernel-level operations, such as forking a process or registering its state.
+These snapshots can then be accessed as files within the FUSE filesystem, making them easy to work with for users or other system components.

 ## Usage: `forku`

 1) Open a new shell and `make run_forku_monitor` to launch the _FUSE_ forku monitor process